google/docsy-example/content/en/docs/Quests/Utra - Golden Path.md

 Augur Didyma turns the first card revealing a tower.
 'To the east lays a tower, long forgotten now and inhabited by the scaled ones.
 It is a place of blasphemy in the eyes of the gods, doomed to summon the unwanted, cursed for all who walk its halls.
 The tower requires a sacrifice to bring the ones its new keepers seek.
 If you hurry, you may save Qin Chi and prevent another calamity.

+You say Hail to Qin Chi

+Qin Chi says 'Bantui, barashan.
+I thank you for killing my captives but I am here by my own will, it is the destiny that has been placed before me by the Gods'

+You say what destiny?

+Qin Chi says, 'I am here to make a sacrifice, my last sacrifice.
+You have a path opening up before you, one that has been written in the Kojiki since time immorial.
+To begin you will require an item very holy, one that had been a shadow of its former self.
+It was my destiny to bring it back here so it could travel back to the Planes and be whole once more.
+Now it is time for you to bring it back'

+You say how will I bring it back?

+Qin Chi says, 'This tower is a cursed contraption, built by snake like beings who no longer slither the deserts of Utra.
+The Darnans tried to exploit the magic here but all they ever did was summon suffering into the world.
+The cost of bringing back the item we seek will require my death, one I am happy to give to allow you to complete the great burden you have ahead of you.
+With my soul in your hand, you must use it to the floating contraption in the room before us.
+This will summon the artifact you need.
+Now barashan, it is time for me to return to Methabeht, do what must be done'

+You will Qin Chi

+You loot Qin Chis Soul

+You summon Oshira Plague Lord

 You kill Oshira Plague Lord

 You receive Zurvans Staff